NEWS RELEASE

 [Excellent Work Award] [Presenter Award] THE BANK OF FUKUOKA Minami-Kokura Branch

-This reconstruction project was required to build an environmentally friendly bank branch.
-The building has a "layered" floor plan with non-air-conditioned rooms and back rooms located on the perimeter where the heat load from the outside is high.
-Passive methods such as carved openings prevent direct sunlight from reaching the interior of the building reduce the environmental impact, and the building has acquired Nearly ZEB certification.
-In recent years, steel construction has become the norm for bank buildings, but by using reinforced concrete construction (with earthquake-resistant elements on the perimeter), the design and structure have been integrated, and "MI Deck," a formwork and finishing material manufactured by MEC Industry, has been introduced inside.
-In response to society's demand for more wood, the plan creates a space with a warm and open feel while avoiding the risk of rising steel prices and construction delays.
-The reinforced concrete structure is finished facade, creating a simple yet bold appearance that adds character to the streetscape.
+This reconstruction project required an environmentally friendly bank branch.
+The building's "layered" floor plan features non-air-conditioned and back rooms located on the perimeter, where the outside heat load is high.
+Passive approaches, such as deep carved openings to prevent direct sunlight from penetrating the interior of the building, reduced the building's environmental impact and earned it Nearly ZEB certification.
+While steel construction has become the norm in recent years, the use of reinforced concrete (with earthquake-resistant elements on the perimeter) integrated design and structure, and the interior introduced "MI Deck," a formwork and facade material manufactured by MEC Industry.
+Responding to society's demand for more wood, the plan creates a warm and open space while avoiding the risk of rising steel prices and construction delays.
+The reinforced concrete framework is finished with an exterior that creates a simple yet bold appearance that adds character to the streetscape.

 Given the many constraints of the site, surrounding environment, and building type, the project was recognized for its ability to achieve a sophisticated fusion of architectural expression and environmental consideration through an approach that goes beyond "design thinking" while keeping costs down, and for the way it was elevated to a work of art with the client's understanding.